Elon Musk calls homelessness a ‘lie’ and ‘propaganda’ — and Trump is listening

 “He could single-handedly provide and pay for every houseless person in this country to get the housing and support they need to stay housed,” he added.
 “But he doesn’t care, and he and his billionaire friends are using homeless people as political footballs, and it’s wrong and it’s disgusting.”

 In New York City, more than 130,000 people — including more than 45,000 children — were sleeping in shelters in October.
-It’s a figure that has been steadily increasing since 2022, when Mayor Eric Adams began welcoming people seeking migrants into the city after they were sent north by Republican-led states protesting President Joe Biden’s approach to the US-Mexico border.
+It’s a figure that has been steadily increasing since 2022, when mayor Eric Adams began welcoming migrants into the city after they were sent north by Republican-led states protesting president Joe Biden’s approach to the US-Mexico border.

 But that figure excludes the untold thousands of people sleeping on the city’s streets and subway systems each night, nor does it include the estimated 300,000 people who have lost their homes and are now tenuously living in so-called “doubled-up” housing with other people and families.

-The primary driver of homelessness, particularly among families, is a lack of stable affordable housing, with evictions, overcrowded housing, domestic violence and job losses sending homeless families into shelters and on the streets.
+The primary driver of homelessness, particularly among families, is a lack of stable affordable housing, with evictions, overcrowded housing, domestic violence and job losses sending homeless families into shelters and onto the streets.

 A full-time worker earning minimum wage cannot afford to rent a two-bedroom home at market rate anywhere in the country.
-An hourly wage worker would need to make at least $15 an hour working for 104 hours a week to afford an averge one-bedroom home at fair market rent anywhere in the country.
+An hourly wage worker would need to make at least $15 an hour working for 104 hours a week to afford an average one-bedroom home at fair market rent.

-While Musk describes people experiencing homelessness as “violent,” they are more likely to be victims of a crime than perpetrators — what the Benioff Homelessness and Housing Initiative at the University of California, San Francisco calls a “hidden epidemic” fueled by a series of policy failures that have forced more than half a million Americans on the streets each night.
+While Musk describes people experiencing homelessness as “violent”, they are more likely to be victims of a crime than perpetrators.
+The Benioff Homelessness and Housing Initiative at the University of California, San Francisco, calls it a “hidden epidemic” that it says is fueled by a series of policy failures that have forced more than half a million Americans onto the streets each night.

+Meanwhile, state and local governments are increasingly criminalizing homelessness, from “public camping” bans to laws prohibiting where you can sleep or sit or whether you can sleep in your car, loiter or ask for money.
+Nearly every state has at least one law on the books criminalizing homelessness.

+In June, the Supreme Court determined that cities can enforce so-called camping bans to prevent homeless people from sleeping in public spaces — even if those cities don’t have shelter space for them.

 More than 100 cities have enacted camping bans in the wake of that decision, and dozens of others are currently pushing through legislation.

-Musk and billionaire entrepreneur Vivek Ramaswamy are co-directing a newly created advisory group to work with Congress on identifying cuts to trillions of dollars in federal spending, including cuts to health insurance and food programs long considered a third rail in Congress.
+Musk and billionaire entrepreneur Vivek Ramaswamy are co-directing a newly created advisory group to work with Congress to identify ways to cut trillions of dollars in federal spending, including cuts to health insurance and food programs long considered a third rail in Congress.

-Ramaswamy has suggested putting $1 billion on the chopping block for the Supplemental Nutrition Assistance Program, or food stamps, one of the most critical safety net programs for poor Americans and families.
-Roughly 75 percent of recipients are in poverty, and more than 20 percent have reported no other income other than those benefits.
+Ramaswamy has suggested putting $1bn on the chopping block for the Supplemental Nutrition Assistance Program, or food stamps, one of the most critical safety net programs for poor Americans.
+Roughly 75 per cent of recipients are in poverty, and more than 20 per cent have reported having no income other than those benefits.

 Musk and Ramaswamy are also reportedly mulling cuts to federal healthcare programs for lower-income Americans and children — programs that homeless Americans also are entitled to.